 Apparently, this guy reeled in 65 pounds of bass in just five fish.
 That's quite an astonishing feat for a lifetime, let alone one day on the lake.

 He even at one point pulls out a 10-pound bass and says something along the lines as "This one is not much."
 You know you have been spoiled if that is the case.

-Trust me, you won't believe your eyes as Butch continues to pull out pig after pig and release them back into the water.
-Watch below and prepare for you mouth to drop as he hauls the last fish out.
+You won't believe your eyes as Butch continues to pull out pig after pig and release them back into the water.
+Watch the video and prepare for your mouth to drop as he hauls the last fish out.
 It is a whopper!

 By whopper, we meant an 18.5-pound toad of a bass.
 He claims that it is possibly the biggest fish caught in California that year.
 Hard to argue with him once you see the belly on the fish.

 If you are from the Midwest and other parts of the country, you just don't see fish like this.
-Best advice for you die hard bass fisherman....move to California.
+The best advice for you diehard bass fisherman...?
+Try fishing in California.